Hepatitis B is a type of virus that can infect the liver.

-A mother can also pass on the hepatitis B infection to her newborn baby, but if the baby is vaccinated immediately after birth (see below), the infection can be prevented.
+A mother can also pass on the hepatitis B infection to her newborn baby, but the infection can be prevented if the baby is vaccinated immediately after birth.

-In Scotland, people who are most at risk of contracting hepatitis B include the following:
+In England, people who are most at risk of contracting hepatitis B include:

 Read more about the causes and risk factors for the hepatitis B infection.